Bushfires In Australia May Get Even Worse With 'Horrible Day' On Horizon

 Others have criticized Morrison for his reluctance to link the bushfires with Australia's greenhouse gas emissions.
 While Morrison has acknowledged a link between climate change and bushfires, he says that Australia is already doing its part and that changing environmental policies would have done little to mitigate the effects of the fire season — a claim widely rejected by climate scientists.

 The country, which has suffered years of drought, experienced its hottest day on record last month, reaching an average maximum temperature of 105.6 degrees Fahrenheit.
-And Australia has experienced 9 of its 10 warmest years on record since 2005, according to the Australian government's Bureau of Meteorology.
+And Australia has experienced nine of its 10 warmest years on record since 2005, according to the Australian government's Bureau of Meteorology.

 The bureau's senior climatologist, Lynette Bettio, explained that last year in Australia, "every single state and territory had above-average day and night-time temperatures."

 "Here's the contradiction in the government's position – they say, 'Oh, well, we're just 1.3% of [global] emissions, therefore we don't have a responsibility to act.
-It won't really make a difference,' is what they're saying," Anthony Albanese, leader of the opposition Labor Party, told the Australian Broadcasting Corporation."
+It won't really make a difference' is what they're saying," Anthony Albanese, leader of the opposition Labor Party, told the Australian Broadcasting Corporation.

 "But the truth is that if everyone says that, of course, no one will act — that's the first point.
 But the second point is we don't have credibility in those international forums."